one-theinteger/one-theinteger/README.md

-— My main is listed above , I prefer u follow there tysm :3
+— My main is listed above , I prefer u follow there tysm :3 ALSO THIS IS A WIP SORRY
 <!--
 **one-theinteger/one-theinteger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.